-During family “slide nights” in the 1960s, I was transfixed by the colour and texture of Dad’s Kodachrome holiday images projected onto the loungeroom wall - a red-beaked bird perched on my sister’s head, cousins leaning on a farm fence in the orange glow of a sunset.
+During family “slide nights”, I was transfixed by the colour and texture of Dad’s Kodachrome holiday images projected onto the loungeroom wall - a red-beaked bird perched on my sister’s head, cousins leaning on a farm fence in the orange glow of a sunset.

 As a schoolboy, photography was a way of exploring a larger world.
 Portraits of friends were printed in the garage loft which was set up like a mini-studio and darkroom.
 Here I discovered the magic of prints appearing from the developer tray, illuminated by a dim amber safelight.
 I shot super-8 movies for school projects, with a soundtrack of The Beatles, The Stones and Pink Floyd.

-After working and travelling for two years I enrolled in RMIT’s Illustrative Photography Course – the leading photography course in Australia in the 1970s.
+After working and travelling for two years I studied at RMIT’s Illustrative Photography Course – the leading photography course in Australia at the time.

 I assisted busy advertising photographers, was employed by George Patterson Advertising then went freelance shooting with talented art directors for Melbourne’s leading advertising agencies.

-I soon opened 7Phoenix Studios in South Yarra, supporting a community of talented photographers in the genres of fashion, food and automotive photography.
-The benefits of a co-working studio have always been obvious to me
+I soon opened 7Phoenix Studios in South Yarra, a co-working stuido, supporting a community of talented photographers in the genres of fashion, food and automotive photography.

 I am equally at ease working with a strict brief for my client or thinking on my feet.
 I always feel a curiosity for messages clients want to convey in their marketing, creating between us an honest dialogue.